Monument walk at Hughenden

 Coningsby Disraeli, the nephew of Benjamin and heir to Hughenden Manor, erected these tombstones for his beloved dogs as was the fashion in Victorian times.

-When the path comes to the corner of the park turn right in front of the metal gates.
+When the path comes to the corner of the park turn right through a gap to the right of the metal gates.

 Follow the track downhill away from the park for 25 metres until reaching a T junction.
 Turn right away from Middle Lodge down the track to the road.
 Notice the rabbit warren on the bank to your right.